C. B. Fry: Repton School

-C. B. Fry was born in Croydon, the son of a civil servant.
-Both sides of his family had once been wealthy, but by 1872 were not as prosperous.
-After winning a scholarship, Fry was educated at Repton School and then at Wadham College, Oxford.
-His greatest strength academically was in the Classics.
+The family again relocated, this time to Streatham on account of his father's ill-health.
+It was the intention of his parents for Fry to progress to Aldenham School once he had left Hornbrook.
+To prepare for this, he was sent to Repton School for "practice", where he ended up winning a scholarship 'by mistake'.
 At Repton, he won the school prizes for Latin Verse, Greek Verse, Latin Prose and French.
 He was also runner-up in German.
-His weakest subject was mathematics; he gained the headmaster's permission to study Thucydides instead and dispensed with maths for the rest of his academic career.
+His weakest subject remained mathematics; he gained the headmaster's permission to study Thucydides instead and dispensed with maths for the rest of his academic career.
+He was a member of the school's debating society.